gpbl/isomorphic500/README.md

 ### Stores

-Components do not listen to stores directly: they are wrapped in an high-order component using the fluxible `connectToStores` add-on.
-See for example the [PhotoPage](src/pages/PhotoPage.js).
+Instead of directly listening to stores, components are wrapped in an high-order component using the fluxible `connectToStores` add-on.
+See for example the [PhotoPage](src/pages/PhotoPage.js) or the [FeaturedPage](src/pages/FeaturedPage.js).

-(Thanks [@gaearon](https://github.com/gaearon) for exploring this technique [in his article](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750)).
+Other components need to access the store data without listening to the stores: they make use of the fluxible context, requiring the `getStore` function in the context's type.
+This is the case of [NavBar](src/components/NavBar.js) or [LocaleSwitcher](src/components/LocaleSwitcher.js).

 #### Resource stores

 While REST APIs usually return collections as arrays, a resource store keeps items as big object – like the [PhotoStore](src/stores/PhotoStore.js).
 This simplifies the progressive resource updates that may happen during the app’s life.

+#### List stores

+A list store keeps references to a resource store, as the [FeaturedStore](src/stores/FeaturedStore.js) holds the ids of the photos in [PhotoStore](src/stores/PhotoStore.js).

 #### The RouteStore